louismoses/grocery-list-v2/README.md

 ## Project Description

-A web application using NODE, EXPRESS and EJS.
-The application will allow users to create and view grocery items.
-Items will not persist between sessions as no database will be used in this version of the application.
+A web application using MONGO, EXPRESS, EJS and NODE.
+The application will allow users to add new items, strike items that is already in the cart and clear the List.
+User can also create a new different list for different events or occasion.

 ### Technologies Used

 <ul>
+<li>MongoDB</li>
+<li>Express.js</li>
 <li>EJS</li>
-<li>Express.js</li>
 <li>Node.js</li>
 <li>TailwindCSS</li>

 </ul>

 ### Features